 Your AOV is an important benchmark for understanding customer behavior.
-By understanding what your AOV is and which products are purchased most frequently, you can figure out the best ways to increase it that would make sense for your customer base.
+By understanding what your AOV is and which products are purchased most frequently, you can figure out how to increase it in a way that makes sense for your customer base.

 Some of the main benefits of increasing your AOV include: